 Participates in the XXV Concorso Internazionale della Ceramica d’Arte, Faenza.
 Caruana’s work exhibited at the Commonwealth Institute, London as part of an exhibition ‘Contemporary Art from Malta’.
 A mural by Caruana was reproduced in the July/August issue of ‘Studio International’ magazine.

-Participates in the collective exhibition ‘Omaggio a Dante’ on the occasion of VII centenary celebrations, organised by the Circolo Dante Alighieri, Malta.
+Participates in the competition ‘Omaggio a Dante’ on the occasion of VII centenary celebrations, organised by the Circolo Dante Alighieri, Malta.
 Visits Detroit, Michigan USA on the suggestion of Henry Caroselli who Caruana met at the Accademia di Belle Arti Pietro Vannucci, Perugia the previous year.
 Caruana visits and works at the Detroit Sculpture Foundry, the Detroit School of Arts and Crafts and Cranbrook Academy of Art.
 At Cranbrook Academy Caruana meets Prof. Julius Schmidt who offers him a teaching post at Ohio State University, however Caruana prefers to return to Malta.
 During his stay in Michigan Caruana meets engineer and ceramic artist John Foster.
 This American visit is supported by the Malta Society of Arts.
 On the 16th of November 1966, Caruana is elected to form part of the Atelier 56 Council, he is appointed Honorary Treasurer.
 The newly elected Council is composed of Hugo Carbonaro, Tancred J. Schembri, Gabriel Caruana, Oliver Agius, and Tony Pace.
 Meets British Abstract Artist Victor Pasmore (1908 – 1998), who becomes a friend and mentor to Caruana.
 Between 1966 and 1967 commissioned by Monsieur L. Vallier, Caruana works on a number of murals for the Comino Hotel Murals.

 Caruana is elected to the board of the Malta Society of Arts, Valletta.
 Between July and September he completes the ‘Pittura e Scultura’ course at the Accademia di Belle Arti Pietro Vannucci, Perugia.
 Caruana meets Gerardo Dottori (1884-1977), Italian Futurist painter and Enrico Caroselli of Michingan, USA.
 In October during a Committee meeting of the Malta Society Of Arts Caruana proposes that the MSA takes on the responsibility of coordinating Malta’s presence at the Venice Biennale.
 Caruana is very active in the Malta Society of Arts.